Exploring Istana Woodneuk

 With its rough past, it’s a wonder that Istana Woodneuk is still standing today – and pretty stably at it.
-If you’re craving for some thrill and want to tingle your ghost-senses, this hauntingly magnificent mansion is a great place to explore.
+If you’re craving for some thrill and want to tingle your ghost senses, read on to find out more.

 If I had been alone, taking my first steps into this dilapidated beauty would’ve been the most nerve-wracking thing ever.
-The tired walls look worn and dreary, and the sense of abandonment is tangible enough to send chills down your spine.
+The tired walls looked worn and dreary, and the sense of abandonment was tangible enough to send chills down my spine.

-A dark air of horror and mystery hangs over the compound, and you can’t help but entertain every fear-filled thought that something grim must have taken place here.
-Entering the house, a lone bathtub sits eerily in the first room on the left, with faded turquoise tiles vandalised at the front.The hauntingly beautiful stairway.Source: Adam Yee
+A dark air of horror and mystery hung over the compound, and one can’t help but entertain every fear-filled thought that something grim must have taken place here.

 A solitary chair was placed in the middle of the stairway, facing a large spray-painted Illuminati symbol.